What can you expect when you come to Senoia UMC?

 What is Worship like?

 Senoia UMC offers two Sunday morning worship experiences.
 Both are traditional in nature.
 While worship comes from the heart and is not a style, we feel that traditional worship best represents our particular faith community.
-We have two services - our 8:45 "New Traditions" and our 11:00 traditional with chancel choir.
+We have two services - our 8:45 with weekly Holy Communion and our 11:00 traditional with chancel choir.

 What Should I Wear?